 What is a Bug Out Bag?

-Simple put it’s a portable kit that contains the items you would require to survive for seventy-two hours when evacuating from a disaster, however some kits are designed to last longer periods of time than just 72 hours.
-For the purpose of this article we will assume your bag is for a 72 hour period.
+Simply put, a Bug Out Bag is a portable kit that contains the items you would require to survive for seventy-two hours when evacuating from a disaster.
+However, some kits are designed to last longer periods of time than just 72 hours.
+For the purpose of this article, we will assume your bag is for a 72 hour period.

 Selecting a Bug Out Bag